HOW I EAT -

 One useful item that I picked up from Dr. McDougall and his wife, Mary, is that this diet can be as simple as you want it to be.
 No need to spend hours on recipes.
 Also, you will quickly develop several simple, easy recipes which you love.
 Feel free to make them over and over again.
 Just take care in the beginning to make them as nutritious as possible, balanced.

 BREAKFAST: After much research, I have found that oatmeal is my best breakfast, though in a pinch I use HERITAGE [Heritage/Nature’s Path Organic Cereal: flakes contain more fiber].
 You can buy these at Walmart in bulk--so economical.
 For the oatmeal, I buy the oat groats cut in half, cook enough for a week.
 Cook them long enough to tenderize, but not reduce them to glue!
-I add the organic raisins before cooking, but nothing else.
-In the morning I scrape out the amount I want into a small pot with almond milk, add cinnamon and cloves, and stevia.
+I add the organic raisins before cooking, cinnamon and cloves, but nothing else.
+In the morning I scrape out the amount I want into a small pot with almond milk and stevia.
 While they are heating, I grab a handful of walnuts, a tbsp ground flaxseed and throw them into my bowl with additional fruit.
 After the oats are hot, I dump my bowl into the pot and stir the whole mixture.
 I love to add a small apple cut up, a banana, or blueberries, so rich in antioxidants!
+[Note: In my grain-free phase, I have begun to enjoy the SWEET POTATO PORRIDGE!
+Find it on my blog page with RECIPES.]

 LUNCH: I eat leftovers from the night before or from the freezer.
+Green smoothies are great.
+[See RECIPES.]
 In winter I love a bowl of low-sodium miso soup enriched with a handful of rice noodles, kale and sliced mushrooms, along with some rice crackers.
 Sometimes I make my large salad for lunch.
 If I don’t eat my beans with lunch, I have them for supper!
 Two slices of avocado toast is great, too.

-BAKING: I rarely bake, but always use organic spelt flour from Whole Foods.
+BAKING: I rarely bake, but always use organic spelt flour [or grain-free flours if you prefer] from Whole Foods.
 I treat my cousins to my brownies or spice cake (same recipe as the brownies, but add a half-cup of canned pumpkin or a sweet potato, and substitute pumpkin spice for the cocoa), and occasionally make a cornbread.
+[If you are grain free, substitute your safe grains.]

 WHAT ABOUT GRAVIES?
 If you can’t eat butter or sour cream, what do you put on a baked potato?
 Try Nutritional Yeast, delicious, buttery and cheesy.
-Or make a miso gravy thickened with a little cornstarch, or a bean gravy, pureed and thinned with veggie broth.
+[See Chef AJ's FAUX PARMESAN recipe.]
+Or make a miso gravy thickened with a little arrowroot or tapiaco flour, or a bean gravy, pureed and thinned with veggie broth.
 Chef AJ shows how you can make your own veggie broth in the instant pot.
 I also like Vogue Instant Vegebase.

 COOKBOOKS THAT I USE: